Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Results

 \section{Results}

 As stated earlier, the major components of concern from the muon-induced backgrounds are neutrons and the electromagnetic component.
-Even though muon-induced electron and muon (anti)neutrinos have fluxes similar to that of the neutrons, neutrinos rarely interact and the solar neutrino flux is at least 10 orders of magnitude higher.
+Even though muon-induced electron and muon (anti)neutrinos have fluxes similar to that of the neutrons, neutrinos rarely interact and the solar neutrino flux is on the order of \SI{1e14}{\per\square\metre\per\second}~\cite{neutrino_flux}, making the ratio of the solar neutrino to muon-induced neutrino flux at CURIE $\approx$ 17 orders of magnitude higher.
 Therefore, we do not discuss them here as a background (see Table \ref{all_particle_fluxes}).